Skip to main content

 4. Click "Calculate RPM" to get the required spindle speed

-Mode 3: Optimal RPM Finder
+Mode 3: Starting RPM Finder

-1. Select "Optimal RPM" mode
+1. Select "Starting RPM" mode

 2. Choose your workpiece material from the dropdown